KateCourt/unix-exercises/loops.md

 <details>
 <summary>Solution</summary>

 The first code block gives the same output on each iteration through the loop.
-Bash expands the wildcard *.pdb within the loop body (as well as before the loop starts) to match all files ending in .pdb and then lists them using ls.
+Bash expands the wildcard `*.pdb` within the loop body (as well as before the loop starts) to match all files ending in `.pdb` and then lists them using `ls`.
 The expanded loop would look like this:

 ~~~
 $ for datafile in cubane.pdb  ethane.pdb  methane.pdb  octane.pdb  pentane.pdb  propane.pdb